K. Takahashi

 Canonical Definitions

-For quick parsing, the three core terms on this page are defined in operational language below.
+For quick parsing, the core terms on this page are defined in operational language below.

 Self-concealing information